Jungle Patrol (1948 film): Plot

 Lt.
-"Mace" Willard (Arthur Franz) tells Jean that he has seen her before in an anti-war play in New York.
+"Mace" Willard tells Jean that he saw her before in an anti-war play in New York.
 She reveals that her husband was killed at Dunkirk.
-After the eight fliers host a meager dinner for Jean, the skipper and Jean go to her tent are attracted to each other.
+After the eight fliers host a meager dinner for Jean, the skipper escorts Jean to her tent; they are attracted to each other.
 The next morning there is a "scramble" and most of the pilots take off, leaving Mace on ground control.

 After Jean learns that an aircraft is coming for her that afternoon, the skipper leaves to join his pilots.
 They all come under heavy attack and two of them are killed.
 Mace joins the others in the air, but all are shot down, including the skipper, who manages to land safely.
 Mace is trapped by Japanese fighters and is killed as they inflict great damage on the island.
 The skipper and Jean reunite to face whatever the future may bring.